Last editedFeb 20222 min read

 What is accretion?

-First, it doesn’t mean someone from Crete.
-Accretion has several meanings, depending on the context in which it’s used, and the term is most commonly found in the worlds of accounting and finance.
-Broadly speaking, however, it refers to the determination of a bond’s future value.
+Accretion has several meanings, depending on the context in which it’s used.
+The term is most commonly found in the worlds of accounting and finance, where it refers to the determination of a bond’s future value.

 In real terms it refers to: